FrankPereira1B/Horse-Racing-Trading/README.md

 # Horse-Racing-Trading
 ![Horse Racing](Horse%20Racing/Horse%20Racing.jpg)

-The plot shows the portfolio value over time when applying the Bond Rotation strategy.

 This repository provides Python code for analyzing financial time-series data and developing a trading strategy based on statistical analysis and indicators.

 Key Features: